Leicester City and South Leicestershire

 2015-0165 28 Apr 2015

-Leicestershire Partnership Trust HM YOI Glen Parva
+HM YOI Glen Parva Leicestershire Partnership Trust

 Hospital Death (Clinical Procedures and medical management) related deaths State Custody related deaths

-Concerns summary Ineffective suicide prevention measures were evident, with a prisoner not placed on ACCT despite clear risk and a culture of avoiding such measures.
+Concerns summary (AI summary) Ineffective suicide prevention measures were evident, with a prisoner not placed on ACCT despite clear risk and a culture of avoiding such measures.
 Healthcare information systems were insufficient, leading to missed opportunities for vital medication and treatment.

 Brenda Leyland